stevegeek/typed_operation/README.md

 #### Configuring auth with `.authorized_via`

 `.authorized_via` is used to specify how to authorize the operation.
 You must specify the name of a parameter for the policy authorization context.
+You can also specify multiple parameters if you wish.

 You can then either provide a block with the logic to perform the authorization check, or provide a policy class.